The Space Between Burnout & Joy

 Picture it: a sleek, modern building surrounded by welcoming green space, complete with rows of brightly colored Google bicycles neatly lined up outside.
 Inside, a vast, open lobby stretched before us, anchored by a massive whiteboard that spanned the entire length of the wall.

 This board was legendary.
 For years, employees and visiting leaders had been invited to write their big ideas on it — the kind that change lives, businesses, or maybe even the world.
 The surface was layered with overlapping colors and phrases from thousands of markers.
-You couldn’t even read most of them anymore — the board was dense, full, and humming with ideas.
+You couldn’t even read most of them anymore — the densely covered board was humming with ideas.

 They told us that before we showed up, the company’s leadership team was hosting a guest: the world-renowned philosopher Eckhart Tolle.
 Everyone was buzzing with anticipation, waiting to see what profound message he would write on this board of ideas.